graphiti-api/graphiti/quickstart.md

 ### <a name="documentation" href='#documentation'>Bonus: Documentation</a>

 We can autodocument our code using [swagger documentation](https://swagger.io).
-Once you follow the <a href="{{site.github.url}}/how-to-autodocument">installation instructions</a>, documenting an endpoint is one line of code:
+Documenting an endpoint is one line of code:

 ```ruby
 jsonapi_resource '/v1/employees'
 ```

+Visit `http://localhost:3000/api/docs` to see the swagger documentation.
 Our custom UI will show all possible query parameters (including nested relationships), as well as schemas for request/responses:

 <img style="width: 100%" src="https://user-images.githubusercontent.com/55264/28526490-af7ce5a8-7055-11e7-88bf-1ce5ead32dd7.png" />

+Our generator set up some boilerplate to enable this functionality, you can learn more at: <a href="{{site.github.url}}/how-to-autodocument">How to Autodocument with Swagger</a>

 <br />
 <br />